 These business entity types may not be a good option for most businesses.
 However, if you are a member of a licensed profession, it makes sense to consider them.
 The law often requires that professionals form these types.
 Each profession has different requirements for their formation, so definitely get legal advice before proceeding down this path.

 How Do You Choose The Right Business Entity Type?

 After seeing the different types of business entities, you may have a common question: which business entity type do I choose?

 The answer varies depending upon the business and how the founders wish to structure their venture.
 In making this choice, business owners want to think carefully about administrative ease, taxes, and possible investment.
 Business setup represents an important choice, so consult with professionals to make the right moves.

 Now that you know a little bit about the business entity types available, it’s time to think about how and when to set one up.
 Successful businesses consult with an attorney to help understand which provides the right fit for their business.

-The main thing to avoid here is to simply pick a legal entity and use a cheap online service to set it up.
+The main thing to avoid here is to pick a legal entity and use a cheap online service to set it up.
 While you might save a few hundred dollars immediately, the consequences can add up to a ton more.
-Talking to an attorney is easier (and cheaper) than you think.
+Talking to an attorney is more comfortable (and cheaper) than you think.